mxc-commons/MxcLayoutScheme/README.md

 					</div>
 				<?php endif; ?>
 				<div data-role="content">
-					<?php echo $this->panelLeft ?>
+					<?php echo $this->content ?>
 				</div>
 			</body>
 	</html>

-In certain cases you do not want to render a left navigation.
+In some cases you may not want to render a left navigation.
 The login page is a good example if anonymous users are not allowed to navigate through the application at all.

 If we define have a layout scheme `'master'` defined like this a default child ViewModel gets applied to capture `'panelLeft'` and template `'layout\leftNavigation'`.
 This child ViewModel gets applied by default every time MxcLayoutScheme assigns the layout `'layout\master'`.
 The mca rule `'ZfcUser\User\login'` overrides the default
 `'panelLeft'` setting by defining `'panelLeft' => '<none>'`.
 The resulting markup does not contain not contain